Apply and be admitted to Texas State University for the fall semester you plan attending nursing school. Allow 4-6 weeks.

 Prerequisite GPA Requirements

-Official transcripts of all undergraduate coursework must be sent to:
+Official transcripts of all undergraduate and graduate coursework must be sent to:

 - Texas State's Undergraduate Admissions (in San Marcos)

 - Current, fall grades must be sent to Undergraduate Admissions.

 Science GPA Requirements

 The required minimum GPA for science courses is a 3.0 (with a grade of C or higher required for ALL science courses) on the following courses:

 - CHEM 1341 General Chemistry I (3 hours)

 - BIO 2451 and BIO 2452 Anatomy and Physiology I and II (8 hours) OR Anatomy (4 hours) AND Physiology (4 hours)

 Applicants may test out or take credit for either BIO 1330 or CHEM 1341 but not both.
 The remaining 4 required science prerequisites must have an assigned grade.